aca23nhm/com2009_team65_2025/README.md

 This will install all our packages into your workspace ready to be run.

+### Packages used

+Our package requires the following python/ros2 packages to be installed in order to work properly:
+- rclpy
+- sensor_msgs
+- geometry_msgs
+- nav_msgs
+- std_msgs
+- cartographer_ros_msgs
+- cv2
+- ament_index_python

 ### Pairing the Robot

 This guide assumes you are already familiar with the robot pairing process.